Attracting Birds to Your Home by Making a Nesting Ball: An Inexpensive, Family-Friendly Craft That Makes a Great Gift

 - Grass Clippings: A very common nesting material.

-- Hair/fur: Pet hair can be used provided it has been treated with any harmful chemicals, such as flea and tic medicine.
+- Hair/fur: Pet hair can be used provided it has not been treated with any harmful chemicals, such as flea and tic medicine.
 If you have a sheep farm or an Alpaca farm nearby, perhaps you could collect a small bag after a recent shaving.
 Human hair can also be used.

 - All Natural Fibers: Cotton balls (real cotton) can be used, as well as wool.